cuffyca/NNLBD/guide/faq.md

     ./test_modified_cs5.embeddings.bin
     ```

-    Now we are ready to begin LBD experimentation using the Multi-Label Models.
+    Now we are ready to begin LBD experimentation using the Multi-Label Model.
 You may remove the `./nn_for_LBD` directory and any associated files. **Please, keep the aforementioned files before removing the main `./nn_for_LBD` directory.**

 # How can I run multiple iterations of the same experiment? <a name="how_to_run_multiple_experiment_iterations"></a>